hanggrian/IIT-CS553/assignments/hw1/report.md

       difference between them?

 A CPU core is a physical die full of transistors to compute instructions.
-Depending on the CPU’s multi-threading capability, each core may contain smaller threads that execute separate commands to achieve the end goal faster.
+Depending on the CPU's multi-threading capability, each core may contain smaller threads that execute separate commands to achieve the end goal faster.
 The capability is tightly integrated into the CPU architecture and has different branding for each company: Hyper-threading for Intel and SMT for AMD.